- General Regulations eTOP -

 Price List

-8.4 For Agreements concluded for a fixed term that explicitly define a fixed subscription fee for the Service, the prices stated in the Agreement apply throughout its duration, unless the Specific Terms state otherwise, provided that the Service’s technical parameters have not changed during this period.
+8.4 In the case of Agreements concluded for a fixed term that explicitly describe the subscription amount for the Service, the prices resulting from the Agreement apply for the entire term of the Agreement, unless the Detailed Regulations provide otherwise, provided that the Service’s technical parameters have not changed during its term.

 Art.
 9